 - Martha Campbell appeared in the US federal census of 1 January 1920 in Galveston, Texas, at 242 Avenue I. Other members of the household included Julia Lee Wren and Ann Clarke Williams.
 Also in the household were six boarders.

 - She was keeping a boarding house, according to the 1920 census.

 - Martha Campbell appeared in the US federal census of 1 April 1930 in Fort Worth, Tarrant County, Texas, at 1932 Sixth Avenue.
 Other members of the household included Joseph Goree Wren, Julia Lee Wren and Joseph Goree Wren Jr.

 - Martha Campbell died on 15 December 1932 at age 79 in Fort Worth, Tarrant County, Texas, at 1404 South Adams at her residence. .
 Her death was officially witnessed by Lucie Caroline Wren.

-- She was buried at Trinity Episcopal Cemetery in Galveston, Texas.
+- She was interred at Trinity Episcopal Cemetery, Galveston, Texas.

 - The following appeared on 16 December 1932 in The Galveston Daily News: Funeral services for Mrs. Mattie C. Wren, a former resident of Galveston who died Wednesday at her home in Fort Worth, will be held this morning on the arrival of the train at 9:35 o'clock.
 The funeral cortege will move direct from the Union Station to the Episcopal Cemetery, where services will be held.
 Rev. E. H. Gibson will officiate.